 Table 1.
-List of macroinvertebrates sample sites in the Clackamas River, Oregon, September 2013-2015 and 2018. .
-4 Table 2.
-Metric set and scoring criteria (WQIW 1999) used to assess condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2013-2015 at 2018 Table 3.
-Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2018 (source PGE 2004) Table 4.
-Water quality and physical habitat conditions measured from five macroinvertebrate sample sites in the Clackamas River, Oregon, September 20, 2018.
-11 Table 5.
-Means and standard deviations of OR DEQ community metrics and total multi- metric scores calculated from duplicate macroinvertebrate samples collected from five sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, and 2018.
+List of macroinvertebrates sample sites in the Clackamas River, Oregon, September 2013-2015 and 2018-2019 Table 2.
+Metric set and scoring criteria (WQIW 1999) used to assess condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2013-2015 and 2018-2019.
+Table 3.
+Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2019 (source: PGE 2004).
+Table 4.
+Water quality and physical habitat conditions measured from five macroinvertebrate sample sites in the Clackamas River, Oregon, September 24, 2019.
+Table 5.
+Means and standard deviations of OR DEQ community metrics and total multimetric scores calculated from duplicate macroinvertebrate samples collected from five sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, 2018, and 2019.
 Metrics source: Oregon DEQ.
-Multimetric scores from the 2003 Metro stud- are included in the last row of the table for comparative purposes. dy Table 6.
-Means and standard deviations of community metrics calculated from duplicat macroinvertebrate samples collected from six sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, and 2018.
-Metrics source: PGE 2004 Table 7.
-Comparison of PGE metrics calculated from 2013-2015 and 2018 Clackamas River samples to samples collected in 1999 (USGS) and 2000 (PGE 2004) from th same locales.
-Source of 1999 and 2000 data: PGE 2004 Table 8.
-Coefficients of variation (CV) and signal-to-noise ratios (SNR) of select macroinvertebrate community metrics calculated from samples collected from the lower Clackamas River 2013-2018.
+Multimetric scores from the 2003 Metro study are included in the last row of the table for comparative purposes Table 6.
+Means and standard deviations of community metrics calculated from duplicate macroinvertebrate samples collected from six sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, 2018, and 2019.
+Metrics source: PGE 2004.
+Table 7.
+Comparison of PGE metrics calculated from 2013-2015, 2018, and 2019 Clackamas River samples to samples collected in 1999 (USGS) and 2000 (PGE 2004) from the same locales (grey-highlighted rows).
+Source of 1999 and 2000 data: PGE 2004.
+Table 8.
+Coefficients of variation (CV) and signal-to-noise ratios (SNR) of select macroinvertebrate community metrics calculated from samples collected from the lower Clackamas River 2013-2019.
 Table 9.
-Multimetric score overall mean, standard deviation, and mean minus two standard deviations for each of five macroinvertebrate sample sites on the Clackamas River, 2013-2015 (n = 6 each site).() indicates a value that is potential biased low from a likely outlier metric value being retained in the data set used to derive the mean and SD. -
+Multimetric score overall mean, standard deviation, and mean minus two standard deviations for each of five macroinvertebrate sample sites on the Clackamas River, 2013-2015 (n = 6 each site).() indicates a value that is potentially biased low from a likely outlier metric value being retained in the data set used to derive the mean and SD